xarray-contrib/xdggs/design_doc.md

 `xdggs` should try to follow standards and/or conventions defined for DGGS (see below).
 However, we may need to depart from them for practical reasons (e.g., common practices in popular DGGS libraries that do not fit well with the proposed standards).
 Strict adherence to a standard is welcome but shouldn't be enforced by all means.

-`xddgs` should also try to fulfill user needs in both GIS and Earth-System communities, which may each use DGGS in slightly different ways (see below).
+`xddgs` should also try to support applications in both GIS and Earth-System communities, which may each use DGGS in slightly different ways (see examples below).

 When possible, `xddgs` operations should scale to fine resolutions (millions of cells) leveraging Xarray interoperability with Dask.
 This might not be always possible, though.
 Some operations (spatial indexing) may be hard to support at scale and it shouldn't be a high development priority.